 In New York, he performed with Arthur Aviles Typical Theatre, “Ear to Ground” (directed and choreographed by Arthur Aviles), “Throw Like a Girl” (choreography by Doug Elkins) and “Room to Panic” (Loco7 at LaMaMa ETC).
 Other performances: “Salsa Gorda” (choreographed by Luis Salgado, “Diamond Spectacular” (Foxwoods Casino”), “Broadway Underground”, “Hollywood Sings” and “Brides” (Pregones Theatre).
 TV credits: Makano (singer)“MTV3’s Entertainment as a 2nd Language” (dancer/choreographer), Ana Isabelle (Latin Artist) “Univision New Year’s Eve on Times Square” (dancer/choreographer) and Amelia Vega (Miss Universe 2007) and upcoming artist Daniel Patrick.

 Joamer has a Bachelor’s Degree in Communications from Sacred Heart University of Puerto Rico.
-He is currently teaching for the Contemporary & Jazz Program of Joffrey Ballet School and is the Associate Director of The Bridge For Dance, Inc.
+He is currently teaching for the Contemporary & Jazz Program of Joffrey Ballet School and is the Associate Director of Bridge For Dance.